-At the clients request we were called in to observe and manage a fox problem that had got to the stage where the foxes were now causing significant damage and a risk to health.
-We set up surveillance in order to get an understanding of the foxes habits, feeding and movement regime.
+At the client's request, we were called in to observe and manage a fox problem that had got to the stage where the foxes were now causing significant damage and a risk to health.
+We set up surveillance to gain an understanding of the foxes habits, feeding and movement regime.

 Once we knew where the main activity and at what times the damage was being caused the fox problem was dealt with quickly and humanely.Fox Control, what to expect.